NCAS-VISION/VISION-toolkit-v2-development/docs/data_requirements.rst

 -------

-To work, the VISION Toolkit requires the input data for the model and for the observations to be *sufficiently standard* with respect to its metadata and structure.
-Specifically, it must be *compliant with the CF Conventions metadata standard* (see the official `CF Conventions website <CFConventions_>`_ for further information) and *have particular CF-compliant coordinates of suitable form present*.
-Details are provided below in a checklist which should be consulted to ensure validity.
+To work, the VISION Toolkit requires the input data for the model and for the observations to be *sufficiently standard with respect to its metadata and structure*.
+Specifically, it must be compliant with the CF Conventions metadata standard (see the official `CF Conventions website <CFConventions_>`_ for further information) and have particular CF-compliant coordinates of suitable form present.
+They must also be *compatible for co-location with each other*, notably the extent of the observational data must lie within the extent of the model data.

+Details are provided below in a numbered checklist which should be consulted to ensure validity.

 .. note::